 Jonathan S. Berek

-Jonathan S. Berek, MD, MMSc, is the Laurie Kraus Lacob Professor at Stanford University, Stanford University School of Medicine; Director, the Stanford Women's Cancer Center; and Senior Advisor, Stanford Cancer Institute, USA.
-He is the Executive Director, Stanford Health Communication Initiative, Stanford Center for Health Education, Stanford University.
+Jonathan S. Berek, MD MMSc, is the Laurie Kraus Lacob Professor at Stanford University, Stanford University School of Medicine; Director, the Stanford Women's Cancer Center; and Senior Advisor, Stanford Cancer Institute, USA.
+He is the Faculty Director, Health Communication, Stanford Center for Health Education, Stanford University.
 He served as the Chair of the Stanford Department of Obstetrics and Gynecology from 2005–2017.

-Dr Berek is well known as a scholar, clinician, researcher and educator in the field.
-He is highly regarded for his research on the clinical management of gynecologic cancers and translational research related to these malignancies.
-He has published over 340 research papers, and several hundred contributed articles, book chapters and monographs.
+Dr Berek is well known as a scholar, clinician, surgeon, researcher and educator in the field.
+He is highly regarded for his investigations on the clinical management of gynecologic cancers and translational research related to these malignancies.
+He has published over 360 research papers, and several hundred contributed articles, book chapters and monographs.
 He is especially noted for two of the leading books in the field, Berek & Hacker's Gynecologic Oncology, 7th edition, and Berek & Novak's Gynecology, 16th edition.

-Dr Berek earned his undergraduate and graduate degrees from Brown University, USA, his Doctor of Medicine degree at Johns Hopkins University School of Medicine, USA, completed his residency at the Harvard Medical School, Brigham and Women's Hospital, USA, and his fellowship in Gynecologic Oncology at the UCLA School of Medicine, USA.
-For many years, he was a Professor and Vice Chair of Obstetrics and Gynecology at UCLA, where he was also the Chair of the College of Applied Anatomy.
+Dr Berek earned his undergraduate and graduate degrees from Brown University, USA, his Doctor of Medicine degree at Johns Hopkins University School of Medicine, USA, and he was elected to Phi Beta Kappa and Alpha Omega Alpha Honor Societies.
+He completed his residency at the Harvard Medical School, Brigham and Women's Hospital, USA, and his fellowship in Gynecologic Oncology at the UCLA School of Medicine, USA.
+For over two decades prior to moving to Stanford, he was a Professor and Vice Chair of Obstetrics and Gynecology at UCLA, where he was also the Chair of the College of Applied Anatomy and Chief of Staff at the UCLA Medical Center.

-Dr Berek is the Group Chair and Principal Investigator for the Cooperative Gynecologic Oncology Investigators (COGI), a member of the Gynecologic Cancer InterGroup (GCIG).
+Dr Berek is the Group Chair and Principal Investigator for the Women's Cancer Research Network-Cooperative Gynecologic Oncology Investigators (WCRN-COGI), a member of the Gynecologic Cancer InterGroup (GCIG).
 He served as Principal Investigator for the Gynecologic Oncology Group (GOG) for more than two decades.
 His primary research interest is in the immunology and immunotherapy of ovarian cancer, and through the development of experimental models and clinical trials, his initial studies encouraged the development of innovative biologic therapy strategies.
 Through collaborative work, his group focuses on the development of monoclonal antibodies and targeted immunotherapies for ovarian cancer.
 Dr Berek has had grant support from the National Institute of Health (NIH) and the Ovarian Cancer Research Foundation (OCRF).

+In 2022, Dr Berek received a Lifetime Achievement Award from the International Gynecologic Cancer Society (IGCS).
+In 2019, the American Cancer Society honored his lifetime of achievement for his many contributions to women's cancer care and research.
 Dr Berek is the recipient of the prestigious Sherman Mellinkoff Award and the Excellence in Education Award by the David Geffen School of Medicine at UCLA, and the 2010 John C. Fremont Pathfinder Award.
+He received the President's Award from the Society of Gynecologic Oncologists (SGO) and has delivered numerous distinguished lectureships.
 He is regularly listed among America's Best Doctors for Gynecology & Gynecologic Oncology.
-In 2019, he was given an award by the American Cancer Society in recognition of his lifetime of achievement and for his many contributions to women's cancer care and research.

-He is board certified by the American Board of Obstetrics and Gynecology (ABOG), and the Division of Gynecologic Oncology.
-He is a Fellow in the American College of Obstetricians and Gynecologists (FACOG), the American College of Surgeons (FACS), and the American Society of Clinical Oncologists (FASCO).
-Dr Berek has served as an examiner for the American Board Obstetrics and Gynecology (ABOG) and for the Council on Resident Education in Obstetrics and Gynecology (CREOG).
+Dr Berek is board certified by the American Board of Obstetrics and Gynecology (ABOG), and the ABOG's Division of Gynecologic Oncology.
+He is a Fellow in the American College of Obstetricians and Gynecologists (FACOG), the American College of Surgeons (FACS), the American Society of Clinical Oncologists (FASCO), and the Society of Pelvic Surgeons (SPS).
+He has served as an examiner for the American Board Obstetrics and Gynecology (ABOG) and for the Council on Resident Education in Obstetrics and Gynecology (CREOG).

 Gottfried E. Konecny